Did you notice the Christmas ornaments in the background pic? Yes, I said it…Christmas! Only 45 more shopping days folks…better get going!

 I do about 90 percent of all my shopping on-line these days and I’m not exaggerating.
 I’ve never enjoyed shopping…all that walking and schlepping bags out to my car.
 I’d rather be eating lunch somewhere and watching everyone else’s stress level rise.
 It’s a hobby that gets better and better the more mimosa’s I drink!

-This makes a great Holiday cake.
 I have always loved upside down cakes.
 They are so easy and so darn pretty.
 This one has a twist.
 You make the caramel sauce yourself (it’s just sugar and water…don’t panic yet!).
 You pour it over the apples, top with the gingerbread and when you flip this little beauty over the sauce goes into the gingerbread and makes everything all soft and wonderful.
-I love soft and wonderful..it’s just so soft…and wonderful….
+I love soft and wonderful..it’s just so soft…and well, wonderful….

 Apple Gingerbread Upside Down Cake